 During warmer months (April through October), wind moving inland from the ocean blows forcefully but evenly and is thus perfect for kites.
 The cooler temperatures of the ocean increase the air’s pressure, forcing it to move inland where temperatures are higher and air pressure is lower.

 On low, long, flat beaches like many on the northern Oregon coast and Long Beach Peninsula, breezes coming off the Pacific are unobstructed by cliffs, buildings and trees, creating ideal conditions.
-The town of Long Beach itself, in fact, is such a perfect spot that it hosts the weeklong Washington State International Kite Festival (currently scheduled for Aug.
-16-22, 2021) and even has an area designated for kitebuggying, where traction kites propel wind-powered, lightweight vehicles along the beach.
+The town of Long Beach itself, in fact, is such a perfect spot that it hosts the weeklong Washington State International Kite Festival held in August, and even has an area designated for kitebuggying, where traction kites propel wind-powered, lightweight vehicles along the beach.

 The same ocean dynamics play out on a smaller scale on Puget Sound and large lakes.
 Fort Casey Historical State Park on Whidbey Island and Boxcar Park in Everett are well-positioned for kitefliers to reap the benefits of the summer’s westerly winds whooshing through the Strait of Juan de Fuca.
 Further downwind, Marina Beach Park in Edmonds and Discovery Park in Seattle take advantage of these same gusts.